mateusabelli/flamenco/web/project-website/content/development/gsoc/_index.md

 permission to share the code and claim that you wrote it.
 As such, AI-generated code cannot be accepted.

+**Become familiar with Flamenco**.
+Your proposal should also contain some form of planning.
+You can't plan your work if you have no experience with Flamenco, and haven't made any code changes to Flamenco yet.
+Without that experience, it's not a plan but a wish list.

 Another way to increase your chances: **don't over-sell your skills**.
 Using Flamenco once or twice is not enough to say you "*know Flamenco*".
 If you don't know all of the programming languages and techniques used in the project, that